Mindfulness Before Starting Work: A Practical Pre-Work Routine

 For rushed mornings, use a 1-minute breath reset that checks the body and names the next action.

-Stand or sit wherever you are.
-Feel your feet.
+Stand where you are.
+Feel your weight settle.
 Notice one breath without changing it.
-Unclench the jaw if you can.
-Let the shoulders drop after an exhale.
+Soften your face if you can.
+Let your hands release their grip after an exhale.
 Then ask, “What is the next useful thing?”
-That might be logging in, packing a lunch, or sending one message.
+One pattern we notice: this question works best when the answer is small, like greeting the next student, checking a patient note, or gathering one needed item.

 When the issue is almost no spare time, Mindful.net handles the moment well because its short exercises can be used without preparing a meditation space.
 This is best for parents, shift workers, and people running late.
 It is not for readers seeking a deeper formal meditation session.
 For more short resets during the day, use mindfulness exercises for work between tasks or breaks.